John Dawnay, 9th Viscount Downe1

 John Dawnay, 9th Viscount Downe was born on 23 May 1872.2 He was the son of Maj.-Gen. Hugh Richard Dawnay, 8th Viscount Downe and Lady Cecilia Maria Charlotte Molyneux.1 He married Dorothy ffolkes, daughter of Sir William Hovell Browne ffolkes, 3rd Bt. and Emily Charlotte Elwes, on 24 July 1902.2 He died on 1 December 1931 at age 59.2

-John Dawnay, 9th Viscount Downe gained the rank of Captain in the service of the 10th Hussars.2 He fought in the Boer War between 1899 and 1901, where he was mentioned in despatches.2 He held the office of Deputy Lieutenant (D.L.) of the North Riding, Yorkshire.2 He gained the rank of Major in the service of the Norfolk Yeomanry.2 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.).2 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.).2 He gained the rank of Brevet Lieutenant-Colonel.2 He fought in the First World War.2 He was Military Secretary to the Lord-Lieutenant of Ireland in 1918.2 He was decorated with the award of Chevalier, legion of Honour.2 He held the office of Justice of the Peace (J.P.) for the North Riding, Yorkshire.2 He succeeded to the title of 2nd Baron Dawnay of Danby [U.K., 1897] on 21 January 1924.1 He succeeded to the title of 9th Viscount Downe [I., 1681] on 21 January 1924.1
+He gained the rank of Captain in the 10th Hussars.2 He fought in the Boer War between 1899 and 1901, where he was mentioned in despatches.2 He was awarded the Distinguished Service Order (D.S.O.)2 He held the office of Deputy Lieutenant (D.L.) of the North Riding, Yorkshire.2 He gained the rank of Major in the Norfolk Yeomanry.2 He was appointed Companion, Order of St. Michael and St. George (C.M.G.)2 He gained the rank of Brevet Lieutenant-Colonel.2 He fought in the First World War.2 He was awarded the Chevalier, Ordre national de la Légion d'honneur.2 He was Military Secretary to the Lord-Lieutenant of Ireland in 1918.2 He held the office of Justice of the Peace (J.P.) for the North Riding, Yorkshire.2 He succeeded as the 2nd Baron Dawnay of Danby [U.K., 1897] on 21 January 1924.1 He succeeded as the 9th Viscount Downe [I., 1681] on 21 January 1924.1

 Children of John Dawnay, 9th Viscount Downe and Dorothy ffolkes